vitsenyl/pomodoro/README.md

 I should go back to my previous exercises and practice designing more dynamic UI with HTML/CSS/JS.
 My solutions are typically functional but ugly.
 Or minimalistic.
 Minimalistic.
 Yup.

+## ToDo
+[] Add Increment and Decrement buttons for the timer [] During Standby, update the the timer when session value changes

 ## Lessons Learned
 1. Can add audio to a program in two separate ways depending on if you want to hide the audio filepath or use a DOM-path.
 ```javascript